How Core Web Vitals will impact page experience and SEO

 One way to rank higher in the Google search results is to know about Core Web Vitals and take appropriate action.

 Most marketers already know that in order to get traffic and potential leads to your website, you need to attract a sizable portion of them organically through the king of search engines: Google.
-And this feat is achieved by following search engine optimisation principles, and their ever evolving practical application.
+And this feat is achieved by following search engine optimization principles, and their ever evolving practical application.

 Speaking of evolution, Google has now introduced a new set of metrics for what they deem a healthy site, namely Core Web Vitals.
 What are they?
 How do you measure them?
 And what impact will they likely have?